COOK VEGAN, GET HEALTHY, BE HAPPY!

-The way we eat can be a huge catalyst for change, not just in own experience, but has deep rooted implications and in the Beach House, our food goes a long way to represent who we are and where we want to be.
-We have the choice to evolve the way we do things and look forward, go against the societal grain.
+The way we eat can be a huge catalyst for change, not just in own experience, but has deep rooted implications and in the Beach House, our food goes a long way to reflect who we are and where we want to be.
+We made the choice to evolve the way we do things and look forward, go against the societal grain.
 We chose a diet that minimises suffering and harm to other living beings, not take life and deplete our earth.
-Spread peace and compassion by simply living a vegan lifestyle, not to contribute towards violence and suffering.
-We are imperative links in a vital chain, the chain of life itself.
-We believe in a bright future and food that makes us and all beings shine!
+It made sense to spread peace and compassion by simply living a vegan lifestyle, not to contribute towards violence and suffering by our actions.

 All our recipes are inspired by local, seasonal produce and whatever we have in the fridge and cupboards really.
 Generally they happen spontaneously and are always the food we are eating and enjoying.
 We believe good cooking is fluid and recipes constantly evolve, at least they do in the BHK.
 We rarely cook the same thing twice, always looking at making things better.
 Always up for a challenge!

 We don’t want you to feel inhibited by stringent recipes or guidelines.
 Experiment, deviate a bit, take a risk and add your own twist to each recipe, to your own taste.
 Its how we learned to cook and bring our own personality to the table.
 Balance is important of course, your palate is the key to creating brilliant food.
 After all, if you aren’t enjoying your food, in love with the dishes you serve, how can others be?!
 If you like garlic, chuck another clove in.
 If you like chilli, go crazy (sometimes).
 That’s the fun of it!

 Our food should ideally be cooked with love and eaten with gusto and smiles.
 There is always an element of play in the BHK.
 It seems that all the meals we have ever eaten or cooked, culminate when we prepare tonight’s dinner.
 Food is an expression of the richness of our lives.